bscotch/favro-sdk/README.md

 - 🔐 Credentials and Favro-specific request details handled automatically
 - 💤 Lazy-loading of search results to minimize API calls

-See the [Roadmap](./ROADMAP.md) for which Favro API features are implemented, planned, or backburnered.
-If you can't find what you need, learn how to [contribute](CONTRIBUTING.md).

-> **💡 Note:** Bravo is in active development and may change substantially with any release.
-Check the [changelog](./CHANGELOG.md) before updating!

-> **💥 Warning:** Automations can do a lot of damage if something goes wrong, and we can't guarantee anything.
-Before using Bravo in your production Favro Organizations, test your code on a separate Favro Organization made just for testing.
-Have a plan for how to recover from data loss or other errors!

 ## Why?

 [Favro](https://www.favro.com/) is an amazing project management tool